-Oxford Opera Company are delighted that Susan Bullock CBE and Richard Berkeley-Steele have agreed to be the inaugural patrons.
+Oxford Opera Company are absolutely delighted to have both Susan Bullock CBE and Richard Berkeley-Steele as our patrons.

 “Welcome to Oxford Opera!

 We are delighted to be Patrons of this exciting venture which is guided by the passionate energy, integrity and commitment of Stuart Pendred.

 We hope that you will enjoy performances of the highest quality for many years to come in this marvellous centre of excellence that is the city of Oxford, and urge you to support Oxford Opera in any way you can.”

 Susan Bullock’s unique position as one of the world’s most sought-after British dramatic sopranos was recognised by the award of a CBE in June 2014.

 One of her most distinctive roles, Wagner’s Brünnhilde has garnered outstanding praise leading Susan Bullock to become the first ever soprano to sing four consecutive cycles of Der Ring des Nibelungen at the Royal Opera House under Sir Antonio Pappano.
 Appearances as Richard Strauss’ Elektra have brought her equal international acclaim and collaborations with some of the world’s leading conductors including Fabio Luisi, Semyon Bychkov, Seiji Ozawa, Sir Mark Elder and Edo de Waart.